 All of the channels are calibrated in factory before the board is shipped.
-These settings are stored in the on-board EEProm under the default settings.
+These values are stored in the on-board EEProm under the default settings.
+If you have asymmetrical signals, you can adjust the offset easily with the corresponding registers of the inputs as shown before.

-To start the automatic offset and gain adjustment, simply write the register, mentioned in the following table.
-Because the adjustment of all the channels in all different input ranges can take up some time, it can be useful to adjust only the current input range to safe time.
+To start the automatic offset adjustment, simply write the register, mentioned in the following table.

-When starting an automatic offset and gain adjustment the card internally disconnects all signals from the inputs, so that all connected analog sources can be plugged.
-The calibration can take up some time.
+Before you start an automatic offset adjustment make sure, that no signal is connected to any input.
+Leave all the input connectors open and then start the adjustment.
 All the internal settings of the driver are changed, while the automatic offset compensation is in progress.

-Register Value Direction Description SPC_ADJ_AUTO ADJ 50020 write Performs the automatic offset and gain compensation in the driver either for all input ranges or only the actual.
-ADJ_A IL 0 Automatic offset adjustment for all input ranges.
+Register Value Direction Description SPC_ADJ_AUTOADJ 50020 write Performs the automatic offset compensation in the driver either for all input ranges or only the actual.
+ADJ ALL 0 Automatic offs Automatic offset adjustment for all input ranges.

-As all settings are temporarily stored in the driver, the automatically adjustment will only affect these values.
+As all settings are temporarily stored in the driver, the automatic adjustment will only affect these values.
 After exiting your program, all calibration information will be lost.
-To give you a possibility to save your own settings, every Spectrum card has a set of settings that can be saved within the on-board EEPROM.
+To give you a possibility to save your own settings, most Spectrum card have at least one set of user settings that can be saved within the on-board EEPROM.
+The default settings of the offset and gain values are then read-only and cannot be written to the EEPROM by the user.
+If the card has no user settings the default settings may be overwritten.

 You can easily either save adjustment settings to the EEPROM with SPC_ADJ_SAVE or recall them with SPC_ADJ_LOAD.
 These two registers are shown in the table below.
 The values for these EEPROM access registers are the sets that can be stored within the EEPROM.
-The table below shows the EEPROM set, that is available for your board.
+The amount of sets available for storing user offset settings depends on the type of board you use.
+The table below shows all the EEPROM sets, that are available for your board.